KCisSICKnasty/SICKnasty-FO4/README.md

 - Make sure Text Language is set to English both in BethINI Pie and on Steam (other languages are not supported by the guide).
 - Edit the other settings to your liking.
 - Click File then Save in the top left, then confirm the prompts and close BethINI.

+*Auto Clean All Fallout 4 DLC and CC Next Gen Edition*

+***Feature:*** Exactly what the name of the mod says, except you can add mods to the txt file it includes (which I have).

+- In MO2, click on the drop-down in the right pane next to the Run button.
+- Click <Edit...>, then click the + symbol in the top left and Add from file.
+- In the resulting explorer window, navigate to your "FO4Edit 4.1.5f" folder.
+- Highlight "batch_clean_plugins.bat" and then confirm.
+- Press Apply in the lower right, then OK.
+- Select "batch_clean_plugins.bat" from the drop-down and run it.
+- Follow the prompts until all plugins have been cleaned.

 *Fallout4Prefs.ini*